 A digital photograph is taken when the condition is first noticed, and your eye doctor at Ophthalmic Partners will ask you to return in a few months for monitoring.
 Any unusual changes will prompt further diagnostic tests and referral to an eye cancer specialist.

 Choroidal nevus typically does not require treatment.
-In rare cases, choroidal nevus develops into choroidal melanoma, which may be treated with radiation therapy, laser photocoagulation, transpupillary thermotherapy, local tumor resection or enucleation.
+In rare cases, choroidal nevus develops into a choroidal melanoma, which may be treated with radiation therapy, laser photocoagulation, transpupillary thermotherapy, local tumor resection, or enucleation.